 Tenant Insurance In BC - What Do You Need to Know?

-Surex can help you find the absolute best rates on renter's insurance in British Columbia.
-We compare quotes from dozens of insurance providers and identify the best one based on your needs.
+You can get insurance online with Surex — our brokers can help you find the absolute best rates on renter's insurance in British Columbia.
+We compare online insurance quotes from dozens of insurance companies and identify the best one based on your needs.

 In BC, tenant insurance (also known as renter's insurance) protects you against common risks not covered by your landlord’s home insurance policy.
 That includes damage to your personal property caused by incidents such as fires, floods, and break-ins.

 Tenant insurance also offers liability coverage.
 If a guest is ever injured while visiting your rented home, this coverage may kick in to shield you from legal and financial consequences.